 So, what’s an ecommerce store to do?
 Here’s your master plan for understanding and addressing USPS rate changes, while still keeping revenue high and customers happy.

 Why does USPS raise shipping costs?

-USPS raises its shipping costs in order to keep providing the services required by law.
+USPS raises its shipping costs across its USPS mail types in order to keep providing the services required by law.
 These include mail and parcel deliveries to every home and business in the US as well as requirements for physical retail locations.
 It also has to pre-fund retiree health benefits and other pension elements through the year 2056, meaning it needs significant revenue on hand.
 Shipping price increases are generally rare and usually do not change classes of shipping.

 2020 new postage rates

 The USPS announced new postage pricing for 2020, aiming to generate the revenue it needs while staying competitive in the current market.
 Changes avoided adjusting many letters — so forever stamps and postcard stamps remain the same — but its flat-rate box pricing did change.

 Postage rate changes were initially announced in October 2019, and a comprehensive price file was published on January 17, 2020.